In this article

 An important figure that many marketers talk about is your retention rate, which is the rate at which existing customers return to your online store.

 The ultimate goal of every business owner is to acquire new customers and to keep the existing customers.

-If you have a low customer churn rate, meaning that they don’t ditch your store after the first purchase, and high customer lifetime, then you don’t need to spend so much time and effort marketing your products to new customers.
+If you have a low customer churn rate, meaning that they don’t ditch your store after the first purchase, and a high customer lifetime, then you don’t need to spend so much time and effort marketing your products to new customers.

-Not only that, but having a higher customer lifetime will also increase your sales.
+Not only that but having a higher customer lifetime will also increase your sales.

 So as you begin to brainstorm ways to bring in new customers, always keep in mind that the ultimate goal is to make them loyal customers.